linnarsson-lab/shoji/README.md

 **Confirm that your installation was successful:**

-1. In your Terminal, type `fdbcli` and then `status` to confirm that the database is up and running
+In your Terminal, type `fdbcli` and then `status` to confirm that the database is up and running

+**Change to store the data on disk**
-2. Still in `fdbcli`, type `configure ssd` to change the storage engine to ssd-2 (otherwise, FoundationDb will use an in-memory database)
+1. Still in `fdbcli`, type `configure ssd` to change the storage engine to ssd-2 (otherwise, FoundationDb will use an in-memory database)
-3. After a few minutes, `status` should again show as `Healthy`
+2. After a few minutes, `status` should again show as `Healthy`

 ### Install the Python libraries